 more information on the Private

-Well Testing Act please go to
+Well Testing Act please click here:

 The Department, in collaboration with Barnard College, Lamont-Doherty Earth Observatory and others, has developed a series of arsenic-related educational videos.
 The videos provide arsenic awareness for adults and children and information on testing your well water.
 Watch the videos here.